Andrew-Jones657/andrew-jones657.github.io/Columbia_Remote.md

 <figcaption> Figure 4.
 The Google Earth Engine Console </figcaption>
 </figure> <br>

 <p> The caveat to the advantages of GEE is that it requires JavaScript to perform commands and operations.
 While this presents a more difficult learning curve for users, there are many example scripts that can be modified to perform many common remote sensing workflows.
-Additionally, scripts can easily be shared through the JavaScript code, making it easy to reproduce workflows and satellite imagery products. </p>
+Additionally, scripts can easily be shared through the JavaScript code, making it easy to reproduce workflows and satellite imagery products. </p> <br>

 <h3> Selecting a Satellite, Imagery, and Spectral Bands for Land Classification </h3> <br>